SVGStatic VAR Generator

 External current transducers will detect the load current and transmit the signal to the DSP and CPU were a sophisticated reactive power algorithm will extract the reactive power from the apparent power.
 The reactive power data obtained is used to generate a compensating reactive power signal relayed to the IGBT control, were a PWM signal is created with a switching frequency in the kHz range.
 Altering the DC bus voltage in comparison with the AC line voltage generates the compensating capacitive or inductive reactive power contribution, which leads to a reactive power exchange with the network.

 SVG gives real-time response ensuring continuous adjustment according to plant power factor.
 High system reliability with transient-free and immediate reaction.
+The unit will also perform load balancing

 - Reactive power compensation: Cos Φ = 1.00